AckerlyXu/heima/articles/traffic-manager/traffic-manager-load-balancing-azure.md

 ### Step 5: Connect web-tier VMs to the load balancer

 Now we configure the IP address and load-balancer front-end port in the applications that are running on your web-tier VMs for any database connections.
 This configuration is specific to the applications that run on these VMs.
 To configure the destination IP address and port, refer to the application documentation.
-To find the IP address of the front end, in the Azure portal preview, go to the front-end IP pool on the **Load balancer settings** blade.
+To find the IP address of the front end, in the Azure Portal, go to the front-end IP pool on the **Load balancer settings** blade.

 ![Load Balancer "Frontend IP pool" navigation pane](./media/traffic-manager-load-balancing-azure/s5-ilb-frontend-ippool.png)